MrCerealGuy/Stonecraft/Manual.md

 3. Check the port forwarding settings on your router
   * forward your chosen port for UDP (30000 if you left it default) to the internal IP
   * In addition, alter any firewalls you may have to pass the traffic at that port
-4. To see how to run a server, please read the section below
-5. Let your friends know your external IP
+4. Let your friends know your external IP
-6. Add _server_announce = 1_ to your _stonecraft.conf_ to announce it to a public server list.
+5. Make your server listed in the server list by setting the following settings in stonecraft.conf
+  * server_announce = true - makes Stonecraft tell the server list about the server.
+  * server_name - set the value of this to your server's name.
+  * server_description - set the value of this to a longer description describing your server.
+  * server_address - if you have a domain name for your server, then set this to the domain name.
+  * server_url - if you have a website for your server, then set this to the website URL.
+  * motd - a message that is sent to the player when they join.
+Use this to welcome them.
+  * You should restart the server to make sure any changed settings changed

-## Running a Server
+## Running a dedicated server

 ### Linux